Free Chicago DUI Consultation

 Witnesses forget details quickly.
 The driver of the other car, a passenger, a bartender at the place you were before the stop, a friend who can establish the timeline.
 Identifying and interviewing these witnesses early is the difference between using them at trial and losing them.

-If you don't have these details immediately, call anyway.
-The lawyer can work through them on the call.
+If you don't have these details immediately, reach out anyway.
+The lawyer can work through them together with you.